 Pour the cake batter into a prepared baking dish, then sprinkle the crumbs on top.
 Place in the oven and bake until set in the center and golden brown on top.
 When the cake has cooled dust it with a bit of powdered sugar and then dig in! ????????
 This spiced pumpkin crumb cake is perfectly moist and tender and loaded with thick sweet crumbs.
 It’s delicious for breakfast or dessert and is best served with a tall glass of milk!
 Enjoy & happy baking!

-- ½ c. sour cream, Greek yogurt or buttermilk
+- 1/2 cup sour cream - OR Greek yogurt OR buttermilk

 - 2 eggs